 6. Click Format SD Card

 7. A confirmation menu will be displayed.
 Click OK, If you are sure you there are no files on this SD card that you need.
+A message will be displayed that the SD Card is being formatted.

 8. A message will be displayed when formatting the SD card is complete.
 Click OK.